• Skip to primary navigation

 soaked dried apple slices

-It's very easy to make your own dried apples, and my kids practically fight over them.
+It's very easy to make dried apples, and my kids practically fight over them.

 Arrange the slices, in a single layer, on your dehydrator racks.
 It takes several hours to dehydrate them.
 And exactly how long it takes to dry the apples will depend on your drier.